Child and Adult Psychiatry Combined Track

 The Child and Adult Psychiatry Combined Track was initiated in 2018 and allows applicants to match at the same time into both Adult and Child/Adolescent Psychiatry.

-Adult Psychiatry training is typically 4 years long but can be shortened to 3 years if the resident is moving on to Child and Adolescent Psychiatry residency, which is 2 years.
+Adult Psychiatry training is typically 4 years long but can be shortened to 3 years if the resident is moving on to Child and Adolescent Psychiatry Fellowship training, which is 2 years.
 This “fast tracking” results in completion of both Adult and Child/Adolescent training in a total of 5 years.
 The combined track option allows applicants to match into both programs on a “fast track” simultaneously.

 The benefit of this option is that applicants who are certain their future will include Child and Adolescent Psychiatry do not need another cycle of applications and interviews in 3 years.
 An additional advantage to the combined track is the opportunity for a more integrated and longitudinal approach to both adult and child outpatient experiences.